 The range for director disqualification is 2-15 years.
 Within this period, there are three distinct categories depending on the misconduct.
 We have successfully advised 100's directors since 2002, either getting claims dropped completely or having periods reduced substantially.
 Let us help you too.

-This largely relates to reckless or negligent conduct as a director.
+- a lower category of 2-5 years – this largely relates to reckless or negligent conduct as a director;

-This is classed as serious, and relates to conduct which is more directly prejudicial to the
+- a mid category of 6-10 years – this is classed as serious, and relates to conduct which is more directly prejudicial to the public interest; and

 Please contact one of our experienced director disqualification solicitors now for your confidential consultation.
 At Francis Wilks & Jones, we have all director disqualification experience needed to deal with any type of director disqualification problem.
 Alternatively, look at our website and the many different director disqualification examples of cases where we have successfully helped our clients.